-14. Dissertations must normally be submitted no later than the end of the final calendar month of a candidate's registration.
-They may be submitted later in individual cases, specifically approved by the relevant School: but in no case may the total extension permitted exceed 12 months.
+14. Dissertations must be submitted at a date and time determined by the Head of the relevant School, normally not later than the end of the final calendar month of a candidate's registration.
+They may be submitted later in individual cases, specifically approved by the Head of the relevant School: but in no case may the date of submission be later than the end of the ninth month following the end of a candidate's registration.